 DISTRICT OF LAKELAND NO. 521Serving Emma, Christopher, Anglin & McPhee Lakes, and a portion of the Boreal Forest Region.

-- Environmental Plan
+Environmental Bylaws and Environmental Plan

 - Vacationland News Articles

 Cheryl Bauer Hyde

 Cheryl has served on the District Council since 2009; first as a Councillor, becoming Reeve in 2016.
 Cheryl’s family began their seasonal residency at Emma Lake in the 1960s, and Wayne and Cheryl continued that tradition until relocating to Birch Bay on a permanent basis in 2007.